Architecture of Taiwan: Cave dwelling

-Prehistoric man made use of caves for their dwellings, and Taiwan's oldest known civilization is the Changbin culture (長濱文化) dating back to over 50,000 years.
+Prehistoric people made use of caves for their dwellings, and Taiwan's oldest known civilization is the Changbin culture (長濱文化) dating back to over 50,000 years.
 An example of an archaeological site of a cave dwelling is the Bashian Caves in Changbin Township, Taitung County which is dated from between 5,500 and 30,000 years.
 The actual cave itself has a height of around ten meters and can accommodate some ten persons.

 Stilt housing

 Spread over the vast prehistoric Pacific Ocean and Indian Ocean areas, stilt houses vary greatly.
 In more recent times, Taiwanese aborigines make use of them for holding church meetings, as places to cool down and to hold ancestral activities.
 Apart from their cooling effect, stilt houses also have various functions such as avoiding miasma, dampness, flood, and insects and snakes from entering, it is also easier to construct.

 Stone-slab housing

 The Paiwan and Bunun peoples made houses using thatched roofing and made walls from stones.
 Homes of nobles were decorated with elaborate wood carvings.
 The special characteristics of such houses is that dark colored building materials help conceal the buildings in its environment and the layered use of rocks mimic the scales of the hundred pacer snake that they worship.